Mohammadjamiu/tahugo_updated/content/how-to-tech/how-to-know-the-color-of-any-image-on-firefox-browser.md

 ---
 **Here is how to use Firefox browser Eyedropper to get the color of any image or text on the web**

-1. Go to your Firefox browser or open any page you will like to get color from
+1. Go to your Firefox browser or open any page you would like to get color from

 ![firefox browser](/images/firefox-browser.webp)